Skip to main content

 The fastest way to create service records is using AI:

-1. Write your notes naturally in the completion notes field
+1. Write your notes naturally in the Visit Notes field of the completion form

 3. The system automatically creates service records from your text